ThKrypt/QualCoder/05-Files.md

 Files can be viewed either by right-click menu on the file, or by clicking the eye icon.
 This is where transcripts for audio and video can be entered, when viewing an audio or video file.

 As a practical example: Open the Manage Files dialog.
 In the Examples folder import the following files: ID1.docx, ID2.odt, transcript.txt and the miguel-henriques.jpg.

+## Filtering rows

+The right-click context menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
+You can show only selected attribute types: Choose Show this value option
+You can also select Show values like.
+Show values like can be applied multiple times to further shorten the list of displayed rows.

 ## Column visibility